OpenSmpp/opensmpp/roadmap.md

 # Roadmap

-We are using [Semantic Versioning](http://semver.org) for releases, which dictates how version numbers change with respect to the APII contract.
+We are using [Semantic Versioning](http://semver.org) for releases, which dictates how version numbers change with respect to the API contract.

 ## 3.0.0